Foreign transaction fees explained

 - How to set up your banking to help save with your home loan

 1. A Suncorp Visa Debit Card is required.

 2. 3% saving based on foreign currency conversion fee on Everyday Options transaction accounts prior to the removal of the fee effective 24 October 2020.

 3. To be eligible for a Suncorp Bank Visa Debit card you must be 16 years of age or older.
 If not eligible you will receive a Suncorp Bank eftpos card.

 Banking Products are issued by Suncorp-Metway Ltd (“Suncorp Bank”) ABN 66 010 831 722 AFSL No 229882.
-Please read the Product Information Document (PDF) for Personal Deposit Accounts before opening an account.
+Please read the Product Information Document (PID) for Personal Deposit Accounts before opening an account.
 Fees, charges, terms and conditions apply and are available on request.

 The information is intended to be of a general nature only and any advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
 We do not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own enquiries.